Am I a Bad Submissive if I Don’t Swallow?

 I wrote this post as part of Quote Quest, a fun blogging meme by Little Switch Bitch.
 Each week there’s a new quote for inspiration.
 Click the logo to see what everyone else is writing this week!
 Oh, and if you enjoy my work, please consider buying me a coffee.

-How to Do Better When You Fuck Up
+How to Do Better When You Fuck Up as a Company

 “Mistakes are the portals of discovery.”